cyberbotics/webots-doc/guide/the-scene-tree.md

 Nodes can be expanded with a double-click.
 When a field is selected, its value can be edited at the bottom of the Scene Tree.
-Double-clicking or pressing the Enter key on a field selects the first editable item of the field editor panel.
+Double-clicking or pressing the `Enter` key on a field selects the first editable item of the field editor panel.
 Keyboard focus can be returned to the Scene Tree by tabbing through all of the items in the field editor panel.
+For text fields, changes are applied by pressing the `Enter` key.
+This is the same for numeric fields, but the up and down arrow keys can also be used to adjust values up and down, with changes immediately applied.
+For checkboxes, values are changed using the `Space` bar.
-All changes will be immediately reflected in the 3D window.
+Applied changes are immediately reflected in the 3D window.
 The following buttons are available in the field editor section:

 ![](images/reset-button.png =26x26) `Reset`: Resets a field to its default value.